Return to Home Page

 Learn more about this important research area

 Biological evidence developed under both experimental and actual ambient conditions indicate that, in general, the higher hourly average concentrations are potentially more important than the mid- and low-level hourly average concentrations in eliciting an adverse effect on vegetation.
-We are continuing our collaboration with researchers from around the world in developing flux-based ozone models, which reflect defense mechanisms that vary over a 24-h period, to describe the relationship between exposure, dose, vegetation effects, and the standard-setting process.
+When considering flux-based ozone modelling results, defense mechanisms, which vary over a 24-h period, are important when describing the relationship between exposure, dose, vegetation effects, and the ozone standard-setting process.
 Please visit our web page for more information.

 In March 2008, the EPA Administrator lowered the 8-hour human health and vegetation ozone standards to 0.075 ppm.
 On September 16, 2009, the EPA announced that it was reviewing the March 2008 decision.
 On October 1, 2015, the EPA set new 8-hour standards at 0.070 ppm.
+Since 2015, EPA has contined to evaluate the scientific evidence for lowering the U.S. ozone standard.
 Please click here for additional information.

 The W126 Exposure Index

 The EPA is using the W126 cumulative exposure index as an indicator to use to protect vegetation.
+The index has been proposed several times as a standard to protect vegetation.
 Dr. Lefohn, President of A.S.L. & Associates, developed and proposed this index in 1985 as a way to protect vegetation from ozone exposures.
 Learn more about the W126 exposure index.

 A.S.L. & Associates, LLC